SparkBeyond/agentune/docs/features.md

 When `Feature.compute` variants are called, only the data declared in `params` is actually passed in the `args` parameter.
 The `args` are passed in the order in which they were declared in `params`, which may be different from the order of these columns in the analysis input dataset.
 Similarly, the dataset passed to `compute_batch` includes only the columns declared in `params`.
-The data available through the DuckDB connection includes only the `secondary_tables` (and only the columns listed for them in `secondary_tables`), as well as any tables and columns referenced by the declared `join_strategies`.
+The data available through the DuckDB connection is only guaranteed to include the `secondary_tables`, and only with the columns listed for them in the feature's `secondary_tables` attribute, as well as any tables and columns referenced by the declared `join_strategies`.

 More data MAY be available through the DuckDB connection and in additional columns of the main dataset passed to `compute_batch`, but the feature must not access it or rely on it.